Dar Batha: Museum collection

 The museum houses a large and valuable collection of 6500 archaeological and historical art artifacts.
 Many of them are taken from the historic or ruined buildings in the medina of Fez (Fes el-Bali and Fes el-Jdid), including various mosques and madrasas.
-Some of the oldest artifacts and pieces of art in Fes are housed here, including architectural fragments from the Idrisid era and the remains of the 9th-century minbar of the Andalusian Mosque, crafted under both Fatimid and Andalusian Umayyad patronage.
+Some of the oldest artifacts and pieces of art in Fes are housed here, including architectural fragments from the Idrisid era and the remains of the 9th-century minbar of the Mosque of the Andalusians, crafted under both Fatimid and Córdoban Umayyad patronage.
 The 14th-century minbar of the Bou Inania Madrasa is also housed here.
 Other artifacts include historic Qur'ans, astrolabes, musical instruments, carpets, jewelry, and a large collection of local ceramics in the "blue" style of Fes.
 The objects are arranged thematically across the rooms of the palace.